CospanDesign/nysa-sata/README.md

 debug because the stack wouldn't allow me to read the non-scrambled data within the logic analyzer.
 There should be a more elegant solution to it.

-Perhaps this code should be changed over to employ a Moore style state machines.

 Most of the license is MIT but some of the licenses are GPL

 TODO: Fix Link layer... there is a small FIFO in there that is used to handle all starting and stopping of the read, it's a work around and needs to be fixed

 TODO: Fix Link layer so that it only instantiates one instance of the scrambler, not two

-TODO: Implement a testing framework with Cocotb

 Code Organization:

     rtl/
       sata_stack.v (Top File that applications interface with) sata_defines.v (Set defines for the stack in here)

     generic/ (small modules used throughout the design) blk_mem.v (wraps around an infered block memory generator)